patriciamcphee/aboutme/_docs/kb-article-samples.md

 1. Is an antivirus product running on the client device?
 If so, disable it and retest the connection to the XenApp server.
 2. Is there a hung process?
 If so, terminate the process to see if this speeds up the logon process.
    **Note.** If it's a third-party process, contact the vendor for assistance.
-3. Is Session Reliablity enabled?
+3. Is Session Reliability enabled?
 If so, disable it and see [CTX104147 - Explaining ICA Session Reliability, Common Gateway Protocol, on TCP Port 2598]() for more details.
 4. Is this for published applications?
 If so, then do the following:
    1. Investigate with the Delivery Services Console or Citrix AppCenter.
-   2. Navigate to the *Properties* on the **Application\>Printing** section and ensure that **Start this application without waiting for printers to be created** has been set as the default.
+   2. Navigate to *Properties* on the **Application\>Printing** section.
+   3. Ensure that **Start this application without waiting for printers to be created** has been set as the default.